kubernetes-sigs/cluster-api/docs/proposals/20250513-propogate-taints.md

 To keep track of which `Always` taints are owned by the machine controller, the controller adds the annotation `cluster.x-k8s.io/taints-from-machine` to the Node.
 This follows the convention established by `cluster.x-k8s.io/labels-from-machine`.

-This allows the machine controller to identify a `Always` taint it:
+This allows the machine controller to identify an `Always` taint it:

 - has added in the past which now should be removed
-- has added in the past which now should not be tracked anymore (transition to `OnInitialize`)
+- has added in the past which now should not be tracked anymore (transition to `OnInitialization`)
 - has added in the past which should be kept (does not require the annotation)
-- has not added yet and should be added (does not requre the annotation)
+- has not added yet and should be added (does not require the annotation)

 The taints will be concatenated with `,` and the serialization will look like this given the field keys of the `listMap`:
 `cluster.x-k8s.io/taints-from-machine: "<key1>:<effect1>,<key2>:<effect2>"`

-As addition the existence of this annotation should be used as signal that the controller has to add the `OnInitialization` taints.
+Additionally, the fact that this annotation does not exist yet should be used as signal that the controller has to add the `OnInitialization` taints.
 This also means if no `Always` taints are configured on the machine, the controller should add the annotation with an empty value.
 This ensures that a node ever only gets these taints added once, at the time of finishing initialization of a Node.

-If a Node re-registers itself, the controllers also would again add the `OnInitialization` as well as the `Always` taints because the tracking annotation does not exist.
+If a Node re-registers itself, the controller would add the `OnInitialization` taints again in addition to the `Always` taints because the tracking annotation does not exist.

-**Note:** If a bootstrap provider supports the `node.cluster.x-k8s.io/uninitialized` taint as documented in [Contract rules for BootstrapConfig](https://cluster-api.sigs.k8s.io/developer/providers/contracts/bootstrap-config#taint-nodes-at-creation), the implementation ensures that all `OnInitialization` taints are applied at the same time as the `node.cluster.x-k8s.io/uninitialized` is getting removed.
+**Note:** If a bootstrap provider supports the `node.cluster.x-k8s.io/uninitialized` taint as documented in [Contract rules for BootstrapConfig](https://cluster-api.sigs.k8s.io/developer/providers/contracts/bootstrap-config#taint-nodes-at-creation), the implementation ensures that all `OnInitialization` taints are applied in the same call through which the `node.cluster.x-k8s.io/uninitialized` taint is getting removed.
 This prevents that workload without proper tolerations could be scheduled to the node in the time between node creation and Cluster API adding the `OnInitialization` taints.

-**Note 2:** A taint added by a bootstrap provider (e.g. CABPK) will be treated as a taint added by any other actor and will not get special handling.
+**Note:** A taint added by a bootstrap provider (e.g. CABPK) will be treated as a taint added by any other actor and will not get special handling.
 Especially for an `Always` taint this means the machine controller would adopt the taint and start tracking it.

 ##### Changes to the MachinePool controller